adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ## Okta User Sync

-In addition to LDAP and CSV, the User Sync tool supports Okta as a source for user identity and product entitlement sync.
+In addition to LDAP and CSV, the User Sync tool supports [Okta](https://www.okta.com) as a source for user identity and product entitlement sync.

+Okta customers must obtain an API token for use with the Okta Users API.
+See [Okta's Developer Documentation](http://developer.okta.com/docs/api/getting_started/api_test_client.html) for more information.

 ### Configuration